theappbusiness/ConfigGenerator/README.md

 # Installation

-To add the `configen` tool to your Xcode project you need to download or clone this repository and copy the product from the `configen.xcodeproj` project to the root directory of your project.
+To add the `configen` tool to your Xcode project you need to download or clone this repository.
+Open and build the `configen.xcodeproj` project in Xcode and copy the product to the root directory of your project.

 The easiest way to do this is to right click on the `configen` product and select ‘Show in Finder’.
 This file can then be copied to your directory.

 Once you have copied the tool to your directory you are ready to go!
 Now you need to create the relevant files and set-up your project accordingly.
 This is outlined below.

 # Usage

+## Step 1: The mapping file

 Before running the `configen` tool, you need to create a mapping file, in which you define the configuration variables you support.
 For example: